Dbalial/Dbalial.github.io/README.md

 ## **Education**

+* **MBA**,
-* **MBA**, Marketing     2013 -2015
+- Marketing     2013 -2015
-Institute - Eastern Institute For Integrated Learning In Management
+-Institute - Eastern Institute For Integrated Learning In Management

+* **B.Sc**,
-* **B.Sc**, Economics    2009-2012
+- Economics    2009-2012
-  Intitute - Dinabandhu Andrews College
+- Institute - Dinabandhu Andrews College
-  University - Calcutta University
+- University - Calcutta University

 ---

 ## **Work Experience**

-# **CHASE LIFESTYLE PRIVARE LIMITED** (June,2022 - May,2024)
+# **CHASE LIFESTYLE PRIVARE LIMITED**
+(June,2022 - May,2024)
 ## Project 1 - Fulfilled by Styli:

 * **Description:** Led a cross-functional team of 12 people to successfully introduce the "Miss Chase" brand in a new region through a dropship model.
 * **Key Achievements:**
-- Served as the primary point of contact for requirement gathering and stakeholder communication.
+-- Served as the primary point of contact for requirement gathering and stakeholder communication.
-- Conducted in-depth market research and presented valuable insights to management.
+-- Conducted in-depth market research and presented valuable insights to management.
-- Negotiated contracts and successfully launched the brand in the MENA region.
+-- Negotiated contracts and successfully launched the brand in the MENA region.
-- Generated INR 6.5L in revenue during the first month of launch.
+-- Generated INR 6.5L in revenue during the first month of launch.

  ## Project 2 - Nykaa Fashion Sales Analysis: